Society of Oxford University Engineers

 About the SOUE

 The Society of Oxford University Engineers was formed in 1988 to enable past members of the Department of Engineering Science to keep in touch both with engineering at Oxford, and with one another.
-Membership is open to all graduates of the Department (including those with postgraduate degrees) and academic staff; students may join as associate members, becoming life members on graduation.
+Following a change to the Society's constitution in 2013, all graduates of the Department (including those with postgraduate degrees) and current or past academic and research staff are automatically members of the Society; students at the Department are automatically associate members, becoming life members on graduation.

-The Society has one main meeting per year, generally in September, which combines the Annual General Meeting with the Jenkin Lecture, usually given by a member of the Society, and a meal (a formal dinner at one of the colleges, lunch after a morning lecture, or both).
+The Society has one main meeting per year, generally on a Saturday in September, which combines the Annual General Meeting with the Jenkin Lecture, usually given by a member of the Society, and a meal (typically lunch after the morning activities).
+Since 2007 this meeting has coincided with the University's Alumni Weekend.

 Members are also invited to the Open Day which the Department holds every May or June on the occasion of the Maurice Lubbock Memorial Lecture, the Department's annual public lecture.